microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/planneruser-list-mydaytasks.md

 Namespace: microsoft.graph

-Retrieve a list of **plannerTask** objects to be shown in the My Day view of the user.
+Retrieve a list of **plannerTask** objects to be shown in the user's My Day view.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]